danielgaskell/scc/doc/syscalls.md

 ## Time functions

 These functions may only behave as expected on systems that have a realtime clock (RTC).

+In addition to `symbos.h`, these functions can be found in `symbos/time.h`.

 ### Time_Get()